James Campbell High School

 The school's educational program, Smaller Learning Communities, aims to help students in a chosen career pathway, thus benefiting them in precise occupational skills for the future.
 As of December 2007, James Campbell High School became the second Hawaii high school (along with the private Mid-Pacific Institute) to gain the status of International Baccalaureate World School, expecting to award prospective JCHS graduates beginning at Commencement 2010.
 The school has a variety of programs such as agriculture, marine science, newspaper, yearbook, and television production media.

 James Campbell High School serves seven rural and two military communities in that area.
 The school includes 15 major buildings and an athletic complex on 38 acres.
 There is also a library that doubles as the community’s library as well.
 It offers comprehensive programs in vocational, technical, academic, and special education.
 James Campbell High School was accredited in 2011 by the Western Association of Schools & Colleges for a period of six years with a mid-term review.

 Notable alumni

+Listed alphabetically by last name (year of graduation):